jowagner/tbev-prediction/README.md

       out-of-domain experiment but this option was **not** used in the ACL 2020 experiment as in-domain results were used as training data for the k-NN models.
+      TODO: produce more clear log output: log all points and clearly mark rejected points

 3. Parse both training data and dev data with the selected tbemb weights:
 `ichec-test-all.job` runs workers in te-worker/.